_______ __ ________ __

 -

-[Penalty in Training]: Activates penalty rows during training (makes it harder).
-This
+Penalty in Training: Activates penalty rows during training (makes it harder).

 -

-[Extra Tetrominoes]: Adds additional tetrominos to the game that are not part of classic
+Extra Tetrominoes: Adds additional tetrominos to the game that are not part of

 -

-[Force Render to Learn]: Forces the full Tetris game to be rendered during training, which
+Force Render to Learn: Forces the full Tetris game to be rendered during

 Operations